Libensemble/libensemble/docs/FAQ.rst

 libEnsemble hangs when using mpi4py
 -----------------------------------

+**Why does libEnsemble hang on certain systems when running with MPI?**

 This may occur if matching probes, which mpi4py uses by default, are not supported by the communications fabric.
 This has been observed with Intels Truescale (TMI) fabric at time of writing.
-This can be solved either by switching fabrics or disabling matching probes before the MPI module is first imported.
+This can be solved by switching fabrics or disabling matching probes before the MPI module is first imported.

 Add these two lines BEFORE ``from mpi4py import MPI``::